 Iceland is a young republic (from 1944) with a directly elected president.
 It does not mean that Iceland has a rich and interesting history.
-The Icelandic Sagas is world famous, and it is much recommended to know about the Icelandic traditions, culture, and architecture, due the many attractions and museums especially in the capital Reykjavik.
+The Icelandic Sagas is world-famous, and it is recommended to know about the Icelandic traditions, culture, and architecture, due the many attractions and museums, especially in the capital Reykjavik.

 The Icelandic people are well known for having a laid-back approach to life, and everybody is known by their first name.
 Iceland is a nation with self-confidence because of the battle for survival against the elements as earthquake and volcanic eruptions.